2025 – 2026 Annual Notifications

 with disabilities, and parents of migratory students, including providing information and school reports

-required under Section 6311 in a format and, to the extent practicable, in a language such parent
+required under Section 6311 in a format and, to the extent practicable, in a language that the parents

 understand.